 Please, if you’re not a member of KSVU yet, consider joining today.
 Thank you!

-Watch Christie Fairchild’s presentation to the County Commissioners on August 7, 2017 on why KSVU needs support from listeners and businesses in order to stay on the air!
+Watch the late and much loved Christie Fairchild’s presentation to the County Commissioners on August 7, 2017 on why KSVU needs support from listeners and businesses in order to stay on the air!
 Click on item VII – c.)
 2:30-3:00 for the relevant video.

 Independent News, Music and Culture